The Spell I Cast with My Mother's Wooden Spoon (And Why It Finally Worked)

 Mom would give me a look that said we don't use that word in this house.

-But here's the thing about kitchen magic: it doesn't care what you call it.
+But here's the thing about kitchen magic.
+It doesn't care what you call it.

 Then last month, on the anniversary of my divorce being finalized, I made risotto.